 Alopecia areata is a common type of hair loss, which affects around 1 in every 170 adults in the UK .
-That means there are more than 300,000 people in the UK with alopecia areata — but there’s still a lot of confusion when it comes to diagnosing and treating this condition.
+That means there are more than 300,000 people in the UK with alopecia areata.
+Despite so many people having his condition, there’s still a lot of confusion regarding diagnosis and treatment.

 Alopecia areata (AA) is a type of non-scarring hair loss characterised by patchy areas of baldness.
 Unlike scarring alopecia, it’s rarely itchy or flaky, and the edges of the patches are smooth and round.
 It can affect any area of the body, including the scalp, beard, eyebrows, eyelashes, armpits, and chest.
 Alopecia areata that affects the beard is known as alopecia barbae.

 Most (though not all) researchers agree that alopecia areata is an autoimmune condition .
 That means it’s caused by white blood cells attacking the hair follicles by mistake.
-Damage to the follicles causes them to stop producing hair, leading to the characteristic bald spots in this condition.
+Damage to the follicle will cause it to stop producing hair, leading to the characteristic bald spots in this condition as hair falls out.

 Almost half of all AA patients have mild cases that clear up within a year .
 However, many go on to experience recurring alopecia areata, with new patches appearing after the original ones have regrown.
-Up to a quarter of patients develop severe symptoms that ultimately lead to alopecia totalis (total loss of scalp hair) or alopecia universalis (loss of all body hair) .
+Up to a quarter of patients develop symptoms of severe alopecia areata that ultimately lead to alopecia areata totalis (total loss of scalp hair) or alopecia areata universalis (loss of all body hair) .
+Some people also experience ophiasis alopecia (a bald band across the back of the scalp).

 Lack of clarity around the cause of alopecia areata has led to difficulty in treating the condition.
 While most researchers now agree that AA is an autoimmune condition, it’s not fully understood what causes the immune system to attack the hair follicles.